-In South Africa, the top 10 percent of the population receive 65.4 percent of income, the highest proportion across all countries in the database.
-In contrast, the top 10 percent of the population in Brazil and India receive around 57 percent of total income, while the proportion is 43.4 percent in China and 38.1 percent in Algeria.
-At the other end of the distribution, the poorest 50 percent of the population receive 133 percent of total income-higher than the shares in Brazil (9.0 percent), Thailand (10.8 percent) and India (13.1 percent).
-On this metric, South Africa therefore performs somewhat better.
+In South Africa, the top 10 per cent of the population receive 65.4 per cent of income, the highest proportion among all countries in the database.
+In contrast, the top 10 per cent in Brazil and India receive around 57 per cent of total income, while the proportion is 43.4 per cent in China and 38.1 per cent in Algeria.
+At the other end of the distribution, the poorest 50 per cent receive 13.3 per cent of total income-higher than the shares in Brazil (9.0 per cent), Thailand (10.8 per cent), and India (13.1 per cent).
+On this metric, South Africa performs somewhat better.

-Several studies show that inequality worsened in the next two decades following 1994.
-Using the IESs from 1995 and 2000, Seekings et al. (2004) estimate the Gini coefficient increased from 0.65 to 0.70.
-Employing data from the PSLSD and the NIDS, Leibbrandt et al. (2012) find that the Gini coefficient increased from 0.66 to 0.70 between 1993 and 2008.
-However, inequality was shown by Hundenborn et al. (2018) to have fallen marginally between 1993 and 2014, with the Gini coefficient decreasing from 0.68 to 0.66.
-Statistics South Africa (2019) also show a decline in inequality as measured by the Gini coefficient, albeit over a different period (2006-2015), from 0.67 to 0.65.
-Thus, while inequality is estimated to have been high and rising during the initial decade and a half of the post-apartheid period, more recent estimates suggest that inequality may have stabilised or even declined marginally.
+Several studies show that inequality worsened in the two decades following 1994.
+Using the IESs from 1995 and 2000, Seekings et al. (2004) estimate that the Gini coefficient increased from 0.65 to 0.70.
+Employing data from the PSLSD and NIDS, Leibbrandt et al. (2012) find that the Gini coefficient rose from 0.66 to 0.70 between 1993 and 2008.
+However, Hundenborn et al. (2018) showed that inequality fell marginally between 1993 and 2014, with the Gini coefficient decreasing from 0.68 to 0.66.
+Statistics South Africa (2019) also report a decline in inequality as measured by the Gini coefficient, albeit over a different period (2006-2015), from 0.67 to 0.65.
+Thus, while inequality is estimated to have been high and rising during the initial decade and a half of the post-apartheid period, more recent estimates suggest that it may have stabilised or even declined slightly.

-Figure 3 presents estimates of the Gini coefficient for the population as a whole, as well as for the employed, the working poor and the unemployed poor between 2011 and 2023, using the household nominal income per capita variable employed in the poverty analysis section.
-Across all four groups, income equality has declined slightly between 2011 and 2023, in line with the findings of Hundenborn et al. (2018) and Statistics South Africa (2019).
-The largest relative decline was amongst the employed, who experienced a decrease in income inequality of 7.1 percent, compared to a 4.5 percent decline nationally.
-The relatively low level of inequality amongst the working and unemployed poor compared to the other two groups is a function of the way in which these two groups were defined, which capped the maximum amount of household income per capita at the upper-bound poverty line for that particular year, thereby reducing inequality.
+Figure 3 presents estimates of the Gini coefficient for the population as a whole, as well as for the employed, the working poor, and the unemployed poor between 2011 and 2023, using the household nominal income per capita variable employed in the poverty analysis section.
+Across all four groups, income equality has declined slightly between 2011 and 2023, consistent with the findings of Hundenborn et al. (2018) and Statistics South Africa (2019).
+The largest relative decline was among the employed, who experienced a decrease in income inequality of 7.1 per cent, compared to a 4.5 per cent decline nationally.
+The relatively low level of inequality among the working and unemployed poor compared to the other two groups is a result of the way these two groups were defined, which capped the maximum household income per capita at the upper-bound poverty line for that particular year, thereby reducing inequality.

-Figure 3.
+FIGURE 3.
 Gini coefficient, 2011-2023